And Now for Something Completely Different Part 2

 Zulma Whiteford from Discovery Education on Vimeo.

 I continue to be fascinated by stories and how they forge, create and strengthen connections and build community.
-I hope to share … Read the rest
+I hope to share more of these and also experiment with the whole realm of storytelling.
+I’ll always be learning.

 Joy and Love